 - dares to speak up and bring problems to light,

 … in one word, it performs!
 (It’s not for nothing that it is the number 1 performance factor at Google)

 Some researchers have even seen that it is essential to “thaw” the organization, before launching into its transformation!

-Yes, at Esséré, we consider that Psychological Security, as well as quiet egos and the feeling that the organization supports the people, are the keys to develop sustainable transformation capabilities, in order to make courageous decisions for a regenerative world.
+This is why at Esséré, we consider that Psychological Safety, as well as quiet egos and the feeling that the organization supports the people, are the keys to developing sustainable transformation capabilities, in order to make courageous decisions for a regenerative world.

 HOW TO DEVELOP PSYCHOLOGICAL SAFETY IN AN ORGANISATION ?

 That’s the million-dollar question!